A closer look at the extraction of $|V_{ub}|$ from $B\to\pi l\nu$: Introduction

 The total branching fraction is then calculated from the sum of the partial branching fractions in the average $q^2$ spectrum, taking the correlations between $q^2$ bins into account.
 Also, they have treated the systematic and statistical uncertainties and the corresponding correlations separately.
 In addition, the shared sources of systematic uncertainty of all measurements are included in the likelihood as nuisance parameters, for details see \cite{Amhis:2019ckw}. \item In the second stage, the average $q^2$ spectrum is then used to fit $V_{ub}$ and the relevant form-factor parameters (BCL~\cite{Bourrely:2008za} $3+1$: 3 form factor coefficients $b_0$, $b_1$, $b_2$ and $V_{ub}$.).
 To constrain the high $q^2$ behavior of the spectrum, they use the FLAG lattice average~\cite{Aoki:2016frl} of two LQCD calculations~\cite{Lattice:2015tia,Flynn:2015mha} and similarly, ref.~\cite{Bharucha:2012wy} as LCSR inputs for constraining the low $q^2$ nature of the spectrum. \end{itemize}

-We have repeated the binned maximum-likelihood fit to get the average $q^2$-spectrum.
+We have repeated the binned maximum-likelihood fit to obtain the average $q^2$-spectrum.
 Our results, with all the available data, are shown in the third column of table \ref{tab:hflav1comp}.
+The corresponding correlation matrix of the average $q^2$-spectrum can be found in table~\ref{tab:q2avgcorr} in appendix~\ref{sec:extra_tables}.
 The results from HFLAV have been displayed in the second column of the same table.
+Note that the average spectrum we reproduce is consistent with that from HFLAV within $1 \sigma$.
+However, our fit quality is about 1\% while that for HFLAV is about 6\%.
+This difference in the quality of fit could be due to the non-availability of all the information on the shared systematic uncertainties between measurements (like continuum subtraction, tracking efficiency, etc.) in our fit, which HFLAV had utilised in their analysis.
 We have incorporated the systematic and statistical uncertainties as given in the published papers by Belle and BaBar.
-Though we do not have all the information on the shared systematic uncertainties between measurements (like those due to continuum subtraction, tracking efficiency etc.), the average spectrum we reproduce is consistent with that from HFLAV within $1 \sigma$.
-However, our fit quality is not good.
-In fact, it is even worse than what HFLAV communicated, which is about $6\%$.
-The corresponding correlation matrix can be found in table~\ref{tab:q2avgcorr} in appendix~\ref{sec:extra_tables}.
-Hence, it is very probable to have a few or many data-points that do not agree with each other.

 In search of a possibility of improvement, one should carefully inspect all the data-sets, which we do in the following sections.
 A closer look at the data shows that BaBar(12) untagged analysis \cite{Lees:2012vv} of the $B^{0,+}$ modes have much better statistics/yield (almost double) than the one published in the previous year: BaBar(11) \cite{delAmoSanchez:2010af}.
 It also has the following advantages over the BaBar(11) analysis: \begin{itemize} \item The event selection has been optimized over the entire fit region instead of the signal-enhanced region, as was done previously. \item The tighter selections produce a data-set with a better signal to background ratio and higher purity in the $\btopiplnu$ decays. \item This analysis uses the full BaBar data-set compared to only a subset in the analysis of 2011. \end{itemize}